-- statement intended to be a Statement instance parsed command from the input stream, alternative acceptance of a str is present only for backward compatibility with cmd - expand If True, then aliases, macros, and shortcuts will be expanded.
-Set this to False if the command token should not be altered.
-Defaults to True. - add to history If True, then add this command to history.
+- statement intended to be a Statement instance parsed command from the input stream, alternative acceptance of a str is present only for backward compatibility with cmd - add_to_history If True, then add this command to history.
 Defaults to True.

-Returns a flag indicating whether the interpretation of commands should stop

-'''

-onecmd_plus_hooks (line: str, , expand: bool = True, add_to_history: bool = True, py_bridge_call: bool = False) \rightarrow bool

-'''

-Top-level function called by cmdloop() to handle parsing a line and running the command and all of its hooks.
+Returns a flag indicating whether the interpretation of commands should stop onecmd_plus_hooks (line: str, , add_to_history: bool = True, py_bridge_call: bool = False) \rightarrow bool Top-level function called by cmdloop() to handle parsing a line and running the command and all of its hooks.

-- line command line to run - expand If True, then aliases, macros, and shortcuts will be expanded.
-Set this to False if the command token should not be altered.
-Defaults to True. - add_to_history If True, then add this command to history.
+- line command line to run - add_to_history If True, then add this command to history.
 Defaults to True. - py_bridge_call This should only ever be set to True by PyBridge to signify the beginning of an app() call from Python.
 It is used to enable/disable the storage of the command's stdout.